LizethRuiz/medical_appointments/README.md

 4. In the project's root create a file called .env where you will put the environment variables, you should take the .env.example file as a reference
 5. In the terminal you should go to the root folder and exec the next steps
 6. `npm install` -> Install all package with npm install (the npm will be our Node Package Managment)
-7. `node index.js` -> To run the server execute the index file
+7. `npm run start` -> To run the server execute the index file

 ## Using Docker